AnilPatidar/Appium-AI-Lens-Plugin/README.md

 * Google Vision AI
 * Google Vertex AI

-Two ways to configure gcloud
+Two ways to configure gcloud, you have to only follow one of the options, step 1 is for CI and Step 2 can be for your local machine setup.

 1. Create a service account on google cloud account